DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_postprocessing.md

 folder: mydoc
 ---

 PvOptPostProcessing and PvOptView are Paraview based graphical user interfaces included in the PvOptGUI plugin to aid users in post processing their data.
 PvOptPostProcessing can be used to view the iterations from a DAFoam log file, while PvOptView can be used to view results from any .hst file.
+PvOptView provides a ParaView interface to open OptView, a post-processing utlity from [pyOptSparse](https://github.com/mdolab/pyoptsparse).
 These GUI's are currently in the beta version.

 ---